It’s time to quit fast fashion. These 12 ethical, eco-friendly clothing brands will revamp your wardrobe

 Is it time to break up with fast fashion?
-If the answer wasn’t already a resounding yes, the past year of staying at home (and let’s be honest, wearing the same three outfits over and over) might be the push you need to rethink your wardrobe.
+If the answer wasn’t already a resounding yes, the past year’s worth of evidence of our warming planet should make you reconsider your fashion choices and the clothing brands you shop.

-Most industries are being forced to rethink their practices as consumers grow more conscious, and fashion is no different.
-And apparel brands are not above greenwashing trickery.
-And getting to the root of each item in your closet is no easy feat.
+Most industries are being forced to rethink their practices as consumers grow more conscious.
+Fashion is no different.
+But apparel brands are not above greenwashing trickery, which means getting to the root of each item in your closet is no easy feat.

-But many brands out there are making the effort to iterate and improve upon their earth-friendly and socially conscious goals.
-Here are 12 companies making moves toward better practices, cleaner sustainable manufacturing, and a new mindset toward the way we shop.
+Many clothing brands, however, are making the effort to iterate and improve upon their earth-friendly and socially conscious goals.
+Here are 12 companies making moves toward better practices, cleaner and more sustainable manufacturing, and a new mindset toward the way we shop.

 Outerknown